Jul 6, 2023

 Treatment Of Gestational diabetes

-Diabetes is a condition that arises when there is excessive increase in blood glucose levels also referred to as blood sugar.
-Glucose is used As the main fuel for the body.
-Even though the body has the ability to make glucose, food is also a source of glucose.
+Diabetes is a condition that arises when blood glucose levels, also known as blood sugar, increase excessively.
+Glucose is the body's main fuel.
+Although the body can make glucose, food is also a source of glucose.

 In order to get glucose into cells so it can be used as an energy source, the pancreas creates the hormone insulin.
 But in case of diabetes the body either produces no insulin at all or uses it incorrectly so the glucose does not enter the cells and it stays in the bloodstream.